SherlockPsy/Life/TOTAL_PLAN.md

 - No world facts at this milestone
 - No guaranteed future outcomes
 - No “in N beats…” countdown hooks
-- No summaries as authoritative reality (summaries may exist only as non-authoritative reading aids derived from written text)
+- No summary-as-authority (summaries are permitted by v6 only as non-authoritative reading aids and only when introduced by an explicit milestone/work order)

 ================================================================================
 EXECUTION CANON — MILESTONE 2 — REBECCA CAN SPEAK WITHOUT YOU